How long do missed payment rates stay on my credit report?

 1. Set up a direct debit

 You could set your direct debit up to come out on payday to ensure you have adequate funds.
-Also, you could start a spreadsheet to get super organised or set up reminders on your mobile so you’re aware of which payments are coming out and when.
+It can also be helpful to create a spreadsheet to get super organised or set up reminders on your mobile.
+To help you get started, head to our budgeting made simple guide, where you’ll find an easy budgeting template to help you calculate your monthly income and outgoings.

 2. Ensure there’s adequate money in your account